-Driving through the patchwork farmland that characterizes the English county of Somerset is more than picturesque – it’s the definition of classic English countryside.
+Driving through the patchwork farmland that characterizes the English county of Somerset is more than picturesque – it’s the definition of classic British countryside.
 Then, you arrive in the cobbled, winding streets of Frome England and ‘picturesque’ reaches a new level.
 During my recent Somerset road trip with Dan, I knew I wanted to visit this quaint little market town… but besides being cute, are there actually things to do in Frome?

 Dan and I set out on a mission to explore, and report back on the best things to do in Frome.
 So is Frome more than just a pretty face?
 Let’s find out…

 (Oh hey… be sure to check out some of the great places to stay in Frome if you want to extend your trip.
 Just scroll to the bottom to see some of my hand-picked favorites!)